 In addition to resources offered by the VA and NYSDVS, the Federal Emergency Management Agency (FEMA) is currently offering financial assistance to survivors of loved ones who died from COVID-19.
 Additionally, the Human Resources Administration (HRA) also offers financial assistance for the cost of burial/interment to individuals with low-income who incurred expenses for the burial of a loved one.
-Please call 347-521-5725, email jpenkoff@volsprobono.org, or visit volsprobono.org/elderly to download a copy of our 2021 Guide to Obtaining Financial Assistance for Burials and Funerals in New York City for more information about these programs, which do not require a veteran connection in order to qualify.
+Please call 347-521-5725, email jfenton@volsprobono.org, or visit volsprobono.org/seniorlaw to download a copy of our 2022 Guide to Obtaining Financial Assistance for Burials and Funerals in New York City for more information about these programs, which do not require a veteran connection in order to qualify.

 This is legal information and does not constitute legal advice, nor is it an offer of representation.
-This guide was prepared by VOLS' Veterans Initiative in April 2021.
-If you have questions about the information in this guide please contact us at 347-521-5725 or jpenkoff@volsprobono.org.
+This guide was prepared by the VOLS Veterans Initiative in April 2021 and last updated in July 2022.
+If you have questions about the information in this guide please contact us at 347-521-5725 or ifenton@volsprobono.org.